 Days sales outstanding ("DSO") is a measurement of the time it takes to collect receivables.
-DSO is calculated by dividing accounts receivable, net as of the end of the quarter by the average daily revenue for the quarter is calculated by dividing the quarterly revenue by ninety days.
+DSO is calculated by dividing accounts receivable, net as of the end of the quarter by the average daily revenue for the quarter.
+Average daily revenue for the quarter is calculated by dividing the quarterly revenue by ninety days.
 All customer accounts are actively managed, and no losses in excess of amounts reserved are currently expected.
 DSO can fluctuate due to the timing and nature of contracts, as well as the payment terms of individual customers.
 DSO was 94 days and 101 days as of June 30, 2023 and December 31, 2022, respectively.